 Keep your personal finances separate – Personal funds should always be kept separate from business funds.
 It is important to have separate banking and credit card accounts to help keep finances easily separated.
 If finances become intermingled, these transactions must be accurately documented accounted for in your accounting system.

 Use cloud-based accounting software – There are numerous options out there for cloud-based accounting.
 They can provide real time banking information and help business owners feel more in control of their finances.
 It’s efficient, it’s inexpensive and it’s accessible from most anywhere!

 Before any business owner starts a new accounting/bookkeeping system (or upgrades their current system) it is very important to have the help of an experienced bookkeeper and/or CPA.
 Having experienced help and tracking your finances the right way will save the business future headaches, time, and money.

 Having a profitable, efficient small business is a key component for millions of people who want to live their ideal 100 Year Lifestyle.
 Take the time to get your books aligned and you are more likely to enjoy an abundant and sensational century.

 Heather Ratliff is a small business consultant offering business solutions to her clients.
-With 20 years of experience and many diverse skills that make her uniquely qualified to assist busy individuals, entrepreneurs and small business with all their business related needs.
+With more than 20 years of experience and many diverse skills that make her uniquely qualified to assist busy individuals, entrepreneurs and small business with all their business related needs.
 In particular, she has extensive experience in business formation and operations, bookkeeping, and human resources consulting.
 These services could be of great value to any small business, as she can potentially help reduce the need for multiple employees to manage these positions.
 Contact Heather@blakebizsolutions.com.